nagasudhirpulla/taming_python/blog/skills/dataframe_export_excel.md

 ```

 ### export multiple DataFrames to multiple sheets of an existing excel file
-As shown below, we use an excel writer to export the dataframe
+As shown below, we use an excel writer in append mode to export the dataframe to an existing excel file.
+For using append mode, make sure to install `openpyxl` module using the `pip install openpyxl` command
 ```python
 import pandas as pd